-Perhaps it’s easier to begin with what a memoir is not.
+Perhaps it’s easier to begin with what it is not.

-It’s not an autobiography, which is a complete, factual account of your life, from birth to the present day.
+It’s not an autobiography, for that is a complete, factual account of your life from birth to the present day.

 It’s not a journal or collection of musings.